thelfer/mfem-mgis/docs/paper/joss/paper.md

 # Summary

-The `MFEM-MGIS-MFRONT` (MMM) application, aims at efficiently use supercomputers in to describe coupled multiphysics phenomena implicits with a particular focus on thermo-mechanics.
+The `MFEM-MGIS-MFRONT` (MMM) application, aims at efficiently use supercomputers in order to describe coupled multiphysics phenomena with a particular focus on thermo-mechanics.
 This open-source library is based on several components as prerequisites: the `MFEM` (Modular Finite Element Methods) [@mfem; @mfem-web] library, the `MGIS` (MFront Generic Interface Support) [@Helfer2020] library and the `MFront` [@helfer2015introducing] DSL code generator.
+Thanks to the features embedded within MGIS and MFront and thanks to specific developments, MMM adds several mechanical features compared to a pure MFEM approach.
+The library tackles some peculiarities of nonlinear mechanics.
+In particular, the support of complex constitutive laws and the management of advanced boundary conditions.
+It provides a high level of abstraction based on a declarative text-based Application Programming Interface.

 # MFEM-based Thermo-Mechanical Solver for Nuclear Fuel Simulations